robertovicario/cpp-consistent-hashing-algorithms/README.md

 ### Benchmarks

-- **Balance**: The ability of the algorithm to spread the keys evenly across the cluster nodes.
+- **Balance:** The ability of the algorithm to spread the keys evenly across the cluster nodes.
-- **Initialization Time**: The time the algorithm requires to initialize its internal structure.
+- **Initialization Time:** The time the algorithm requires to initialize its internal structure.
-- **Lookup Time**: The time the algorithm needs to find the node a given key belongs to.
+- **Lookup Time:** The time the algorithm needs to find the node a given key belongs to.
-- **Memory Usage**: The amount of memory the algorithm uses to store its internal structure.
+- **Memory Usage:** The amount of memory the algorithm uses to store its internal structure.
-- **Monotonicity**: The ability of the algorithm to move the minimum amount of resources when the cluster scales.
+- **Monotonicity:** The ability of the algorithm to move the minimum amount of resources when the cluster scales.
-- **Resize Balance**: The ability of the algorithm to keep its balance after adding or removing nodes.
+- **Resize Balance:** The ability of the algorithm to keep its balance after adding or removing nodes.
-- **Resize Time**: The time the algorithm requires to reorganize its internal structure after adding or removing nodes.
+- **Resize Time:** The time the algorithm requires to reorganize its internal structure after adding or removing nodes.

 ### Configuration